 Brightness—controls mid tone levels.
 Increase to raise mid tones.

 Contrast—controls global contrast.
 Use in conjunction with Clarity to significantly change the tone mapped look.

-Vibrance—adds or decreases colour intensity without clipping colour tones.
+Vibrance—adds or decreases color intensity without clipping color tones.

-White Balance—changes the balance of colour tones.
-Tones can be made cooler or warmer by dragging the Temperature slider, and colour casts can be corrected using the Tint slider.
+White Balance—changes the balance of color tones.
+Tones can be made cooler or warmer by dragging the Temperature slider, and color casts can be corrected using the Tint slider.

 Shadows & Highlights—controls compression of shadow and highlight tones.
 Useful for fine tuning tones.

 Detail Refinement—controls additional sharpening to the image.
 Its effects are more subtle compared to the Detail Refinement found in the Develop Persona.
 For a "gritty", over sharpened effect, try a large Radius value and small Amount value.

 Curves—allows adjustment of tonal range using a curves graph.